killphi/vim-legend/README.md

 :Bundle
 ```

-## Why "legend" ?
+## Why "legend"?

 In spy jargon, a "legend" is the cover story constructed by and agency for its
 operatives.
-So it's a kind of a play on words, you see.
-A legend is also the
+A legend is also that list on a map that explains all the symbols.

-list of symbols on a map to describe what they mean.
-So, it's a tool to guide
-and protect you while you code.
+You can look up the historically significant discussion [here on
+Github](/killphi/vim-legend/issues/1).